TL;DR

 Government organizations face structural obstacles that private sector creditors do not.

 Legal authority gaps: Some government bodies have limited statutory authority to pursue collection remedies that private creditors take for granted.
-The ability to report to credit bureaus, negotiate settlements, or assign debts may require specific enabling legislation that does not exist or has not been tested.
+Reporting to credit bureaus, negotiating settlements, or assigning debts may require specific enabling legislation that does not exist or has not been tested.

 Why Portfolio Sales Make Sense for Government Bodies